Featured in...

 If you intend to challenge the fine, it is essential that you seek legal advice

-How can I pay my seat belt fine in the UK?
+How can I pay the fine?

 You can pay your seat belt fine online, or details will be in the letter you received.

-What if I can’t afford to pay my seat belt fine?
+What if I can’t afford to pay?

 If you cannot afford to pay your Fixed Penalty Fine, some financial hardship options may be available to you.
 Here are a couple of things you can do: